Custer City in Custer County, Idaho — The American West (Mountains)

 Topics.
 This historical marker is listed in these topic lists: Education • Settlements & Settlers.

 Location.
-44° 23.262′ N, 114° 41.807′ W. Marker is in Custer City (ghost town), Idaho, in Custer County.
-Marker is on Custer Motorway Adventure Road - Yankee Fork Road, on the right when traveling west.
+44° 23.262′ N, 114° 41.807′ W. Marker is in Custer City, Idaho, in Custer County.
+It is on Custer Motorway Adventure Road - Yankee Fork Road, on the right when traveling west.
 Touch for map.
-Marker is in this post office area: Stanley ID 83278, United States of America.
+Marker is at or near this postal address: 28523 Custer Mtwy, Stanley ID 83278, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Cross Store & Post Office (site) (a few steps from this marker); Mining Tools and Implements (within shouting distance of this marker); Empire Saloon (within shouting distance of this marker); Family Tragedy (within shouting distance of this marker); McKenzie Residence (within shouting distance of this marker); Miner's Cabin (within shouting distance of this marker); Transportation (within shouting distance of this marker); Custer Jail (site) (within shouting distance of this marker).
-Touch for a list and map of all markers in Custer City (ghost town).
+At least 8 other markers are within walking distance of this marker: Cross Store & Post Office (site) (a few steps from this marker); Mining Tools and Implements (within shouting distance of this marker); Empire Saloon (within shouting distance of this marker); Family Tragedy (within shouting distance of this marker); McKenzie Residence (within shouting distance of this marker); Miner's Cabin (within shouting distance of this marker); Transportation (within shouting distance of this marker); Custer Jail (site) (within shouting distance of this marker).
+Touch for a list and map of all markers in Custer City.